etendosoftware/docs/compiled_docs.md

         "pyscopg2-binary|psycopg2" = "*"   # First name is the name of the dependency that is installed, second name is the name of the dependency that is imported.
 In the tool code, we will do import psycopg2
         ```

-5. Additionaly, we to open the *Copilot Tool* window as *System Administrator* role.
+5. Additionaly, open the *Copilot Tool* window as *System Administrator* role.
 In this window we will create a new record, with the following information:

     - *Search key*: The search key of the tool.
 The same name as the tool class must be used.
     - *Name*: The name of the tool.
-Its the name that will be shown in the Copilot UI.
+It is the name that will be shown in the Copilot UI.
     - *Description*: The description of the tool.
-Its a description of what the tool does.
+It is a description of what the tool does.
 The same description must be used as for the tool class.
     - *Module*: The module where the tool is located.
 This field is a reference to the module that we have created in the first step.

     ![how-to-create-copilot-tools.png](https://docs.etendo.software//assets/developer-guide/etendo-copilot/how-to-create-copilot-tools.png)